o3de/o3de-multiplayersample/MPSGameLift/Documentation/GameLift.md

 # MultiplayerSample Project with Amazon GameLift

 This README covers optional setup, testing and running on [Amazon GameLift](https://aws.amazon.com/gamelift/), an AWS service to make hosting and scaling game servers easier.
-It also provides guidance on how to test the Amazon GameLift integration on your local machine via GameLift Anywhere.
+It also provides guidance on how to test the Amazon GameLift integration on your local machine via [Amazon GameLift Anywhere](https://docs.aws.amazon.com/gamelift/latest/developerguide/fleets-creating-anywhere.html).

 ## Prepare the build for [Amazon GameLift](https://docs.aws.amazon.com/gamelift/index.html)